This guide was last updated on 29 July 2024.

 Company accounts must meet certain formal requirements set out in a reporting framework known as UK GAAP (Generally Accepted Accounting Practice).
 The specific reporting requirements that the company must comply with will depend on the size of the company.
 Accounts in the required format for the size of the business must be filed with Companies House each year within nine months of the year end of the company (or, for the first accounts for the company, within 21 months after the date that the company was registered at Companies House).

-Companies House provide guidance on what your company accounts should contain which is available on GOV.UK.
+Companies House provide guidance on what your company accounts should contain.

-A non-VAT registered business generally has a choice over whether records are kept on paper or in electronic form, although there are certain documents (such as customs paperwork) that have to be retained in paper form.
+A non-VAT registered business currently has a choice over whether records are kept on paper or in electronic form, although there are certain documents (such as customs paperwork) that have to be retained in paper form.
+From April 2026 this will change as MTD for Income tax is phased in.

-A VAT-registered business which is subject to Making Tax Digital (MTD) obligations will have to keep a record of transactions that make up their VAT returns electronically.
-In practice, this means that the business will use some form of software to keep their records and submit returns to HMRC via an Application Programming Interface (API).
+In contrast, VAT-registered businesses are subject to Making Tax Digital (MTD) obligations already and will have to keep a record of transactions that make up their VAT returns electronically as soon as they become VAT registered.
+In practice, this means that the business will use some form of software to keep their records and submit returns to HMRC electronically via an Application Programming Interface (API).

 To keep digital records, the business can either: